28 August 2014

 The entire Dual Citizenship article, to be found at the link above, is informative and worth reading.

 It is not only Immigration Laws that need revising.
-Check out a FAQ about Dual Citizenship from 2011 which makes it clear how "messy" the law is regarding dual citizenship - meaning there seems to be a variety of interpretations.
+A variety of articles make it clear how "messy" the law is regarding dual citizenship - meaning there seems to be a variety of interpretations.
 It needs to be revised for clarification and agreement on actual policy.
+You can read about U.S.A law relating to dual citizenship in the Immigration and Nationality Act.

 Hopefully, it is clear that the "special relationship" associated with dual citizen American Israelis serving in the U.S. government is of concern and needs to be considered and discussed.
 It is past time that we ask those we have elected to represent us in D.C. for some clarity on the issue.
 If we make them accountable to us for it, that may be the only way they will find clarity.
 I want to encourage those elected and appointed officials who are supposed to represent their constituencies and America's best interests, to make it mandatory for anyone running for office who holds dual (or more) citizenship in the U.S.A. and any other nation(s) to disclose that fact.